mantidproject/mantid/docs/source/algorithms/LoadILLDiffraction-v1.rst

 Logs
 ####

 The loader creates time series logs for each of the scanned variable in the `.nxs` file.
+The scanned variable name is added under `ScanVar` log.

 D2B alignment
 -------------